“Variety’s the very spice of Life, that gives it all its flavour” - William Cowper

 Alleviate Coughs and Colds

-- There has never been a better time than now to strengthen your respiratory system and eliminate coughs.
+There has never been a better time to strengthen your respiratory system and eliminate coughs.
 Try this traditional chai tea.
 To boiling water add 5 bruised cardamom pods, 2 cinnamon sticks, 2 peppercorns, 4 slices ginger root with 2 basil leaves.
 Strain and drink with honey.

 Clean Fresh Breath